matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ```

 So, I would encourage you all to embrace the fact that Clojure is
 different.
 Don't be cowed by the proof people.

+[Audience laughter]

-Programming is not a
+Programming is not a solved problem.
-solved problem.
 Logic should be your tool.
-It should not be your
+It
-master.
-You should not be underneath a logic system.
-You should be
+should not be your master.
+You should not be underneath a logic
-_applying_ a logic system when it works out for you.
+system.
+You should be _applying_ a logic system when it works out for
+you.

 I am encouraging you to design at the system level.
 It is not all
 about your programming language.
 We all get infatuated with our
 programming languages.
 But you know what?
-I am actually skeptical
+I am actually pretty
-about programming languages being the key to programming.
-I do not
+skeptical about programming languages being the key to programming.
+I
-think they are.
+do not think they are.
 They are a small part of programming.
-They are not
+They
-the driver of programming.
+are not the driver of programming.

 And embrace these new opportunities.
 There are going to be a bunch of
 talks during the conference about deep learning, and take advantage of